 Sankyo Koki Co., Ltd.

 In the 1970s, the company developed the Komura Unidapter System that allowed their 35mm interchangeable lenses to mount to "practically all Japanese-made and a number of European-made reflexes - as well as 16mm cine cameras with C mount" Komura Unidapter adapters known to exist include Canon FL, Exakta, M42 (Pentax/Practica), Miranda Sensorex, Nikon F, Minolta, Ricoh Singlex, Petri, and Topcon D-1.

 By the mid 1970s, the company changed it's name to Komura Lens Manufacturing, Ltd. In 1975 the company registered Telemore as a trademark.
 The filing indicates that Telemore was first used in commerce in 1969.
 In 1976 they registered Komuranon as a trademark.
 The filing indicates Komuranon was first used in commerce in 1973.
 At the time of the US trademark filings, the company's address is listed as:

 Bunkyo-Ku, Tokyo, Japan

 The Komura company became insolvent in 1980 and in 1981 was reported to be in acquisition talks with a "large binocular manufacturer".
 The outcome is unknown, however, all trademarks owned by the company subsequently expired, suggesting the company did not survive.
-Modern collectors praise Komura lenses, particularly the fast preset telephotos, for their high contrast, color rendering, and smooth bokeh.
+Knowledgeable collectors praise Komura lenses, for their high contrast, color rendering, and smooth bokeh.